qmk/qmk_firmware/keyboards/converter/ibmpc_usb/readme.md

 # Keyboard converter for IBM terminal keyboard

 This is a port of TMK's converter/terminal_usb to QMK.
+The ibmpc.c and ibmpc.h code has been moved from tmk_core/protocol in TMK to the keyboard directory in this version.

 It supports PS/2 Scan Code Set 2 (as of now) and runs on USB AVR chips.
 I tested the converter on ATMega32U4 with 1391403(102keys).

+To support other codesets, ibmpc_usb.h has to be extended.

 Original TMK Link/ Article: http://geekhack.org/index.php?topic=27272.0